 The Response

 (To FORUM and MFSD) Have your Examiners received any Responses alleging an abusive Complaint?
 If so, how did the Examiners act in determining the validity of the allegations in those cases?
 What decisions were rendered on that claim?

+Comment from Brian Beckham: Providers may not know the answer, as the question is really asking about things an examiner is looking at.

+Comment from Renee Fossen: The second question in Question 1 requires the review decisions and potentially party submissions.
+It may also require the Provider to draw its own inferences as to what led the examiner to make the determination.

 Is this statement contained in the URS Rules 5(a)(v) included in your Respondent forms?